aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 attributes we are interested in.

 * Next create a Jbuilder view for `PokemonController#show`.
-We want the action to render all the information about a single pokémon, including its items.
+We want the action to render all the information about a single pokemon, including its items.

 A GET request to `localhost:3000/api/pokemon/5` should render this: